HFSVBC/projetofinal_1718/docs/README.md

 * Alteration of class attendance records
 * Alteration of user type and corresponding permissions
 * Creation of temporary visitor access
+* Creation and control of events for catastrophe management

 ## Authors {docsify-ignore}
 * Ana Catarina Sousa (1)